OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-04.md

 ## 2 Timothy 4:19

-Greet Prisca and Aquila, and the household of Onesiphorus.
+Extend greetings to Prisca and Aquila, and the household of Onesiphorus.

 ## 2 Timothy 4:20